walletd/walletd/CONTRIBUTING.md

-# walletd contribution guide
+# WalletD contribution guide

 ## Effective documentation of our processes

 Given the asynchronous nature of open source software development, we believe strongly in documenting our processes, our reasoning and any decisions that may arise in a transparent, collaborative manner.

-To this end, when you do discuss aspects of projects within the walletd ecosystem, please try do so in a manner that allows other contributors and interested parties to see what was discussed, rather than keeping conversations siloed.
+To this end, when you do discuss aspects of projects within the WalletD ecosystem, please try do so in a manner that allows other contributors and interested parties to see what was discussed, rather than keeping conversations siloed.

 Our team may have meetings where ideas and decisions are made.
 In order to keep this transparent, where possible, we will endeavour to publish a document that summarises all salient points **Maybe we do this in a repo where we store minutes?**

-The walletd team strongly believe that good documentation is critical in clarifying a contributor's reasoning and expectations.
+The WalletD team strongly believe that good documentation is critical in clarifying a contributor's reasoning and expectations.
 Ideally all projects should have documentation that is up-to-date, and when undergoing changes, should at least stipulate in the documentation what aspects of it are out of date.

 ## Contributing to the project
 Before any code is written, an issue should be opened detailing a requested feature or a bug.
 Maintainers will review this issue and tag it accordingly.